jcarley/cli/docs/intro.md

 # Automatic Updates

 Any version of the CLI before version 4.0.0 will no longer automatically update.
-In order to obtain version 4.0.0 you will have to manually install the cli.
+In order to obtain version 4.0.0 you will have to manually install the CLI.
 Automatic updates will work again once you have upgraded to 4.0.0 or greater.

 Once downloaded, the CLI will attempt to automatically update itself when a new version becomes available.
 This ensures you are always running a compatible version of the Datica CLI.
 However you can always check out the latest releases on the [releases page](https://github.com/daticahealth/cli/releases).